-Warrants: Beginning September 2009, our derivative liability arising from our Series I Warrants is carried at fair value determined by using the Binomial valuation model.
-As of March 31, 2011, the assumptions used in our estimate of this derivative liability included with an exercise price of \$3.59; our stock price of \$19.91; a discount rate of 2.24%; and and volatility of 123%.
+Warrants: Beginning September 2009, the Company carried its outstanding Series I Warrants on its balance sheet as liabilities carried at fair value determined by using the Binomial valuation model.
+As of June 30, 2011, the assumptions used in the valuation of the embedded liability associated with our outstanding Series I Warrants included their exercise price of \$3.59, common stock price of \$28.94, a discount rate of 1.76%, and volatility of 123%.